 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Be sure to mention the following: methadone (Dolophine, Methadose); and other medications to treat HIV.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- in addition to the condition listed in the IMPORTANT WARNING section, tell your doctor if you have or have ever had depression, diabetes, high blood pressure, high cholesterol, or heart disease.
+- in addition to the condition listed in the IMPORTANT WARNING section, tell your doctor if you have or have ever had depression, diabetes, high blood pressure, high cholesterol, or liver or heart disease.

 - talk to your doctor about the safe use of alcohol while taking this medication.

 - you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body, such as pneumonia, herpes virus, tuberculosis, hepatitis, or a fungal infection.
 If you have new symptoms after starting treatment with abacavir, be sure to tell your doctor.

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you miss several doses of abacavir, call your doctor before starting to take this medication again.
 (See Important Warning section).